SerenaRoncagliolo/Exp_Robotics_Lab3/README.md

 ## Software Architecture

 We implemented two versions of the project.
 The first one is contained in the package _exp_assignment3_ and due to its complexity is still a work in progress and it contains bugs that need to be fixed.
 Its limitations are explained in the sections below.
-The second version is a simplified and functioning version of the project
+The second package _final_assignment_ is a simplified and functioning version of the project

 ### Simulation
 Our project is simulated in a 3D [**Gazebo**](http://gazebosim.org/) environment.
 Gazebo is a 3D dynamic simulator that efficiently simulates robots in complex indoor and outdoor environments.
 It provides physics simulation having a rich library of robot models and environments, a wide variety of sensors, and a user-friendly graphical interface.